qca/open-plc-utils/docs/software.rst

 Header Files
 ============

 Atheros :program:`Open Powerline Toolkit` programs reference POSIX functions and constants where possible.
 Specifically, they make wide use of the data types ``uint8_t``, ``uint16_t`` and ``uint32_t`` which are defined in file :file:`stdint.h`.
 Microsoft *Visual C* and *.NET* environments do not include this file.
-Consequently, Atheros provides an `alternative stdint.h <stdint.h.html>`_ in folder :file:`../Windows/include`.
+Consequently, Atheros provides an :gh-src:`alternative stdint.h <VisualStudioNET/include/stdint.h>` in folder :file:`../Windows/include`.
 This file is open source and was designed to be compatible with the Microsoft development environments; however, you may occassionally experience warnings about the "benign redefinition" for some of these data types.

 Where possible, this toolkit includes *OpenBSD* network constants because the OpenBSD project pioneered many of the common network protocols and applications used today.
 Some systems do not include all *OpenBSD* network header files or do not define all *OpenBSD* network constants.
-Specifically, Microsoft systems do not provide file :file:`netinet/if_ether.h` and so an `alternative if_ether.h <if_ether.h.html>`_ is included in folder :file:`../Windows/include/netinet` and *Windows* applications should include it.
+Specifically, Microsoft systems do not provide file :file:`netinet/if_ether.h` and so an :gh-src:`alternative if_ether.h <VisualStudioNET/include/netinet/if_ether.h>` is included in folder :file:`../Windows/include/netinet` and *Windows* applications should include it.

 When the :command:`gcc -std=iso9899:1999` option is enabled, some *OpenBSD* header files found on :program:`GNU/Linux` systems will exclude required constant definitions because they do not conform to that standard.
 Atheros is investigating the best way to address this problem.